criticalmaps/criticalmaps-ios/README.md

 ### Open Source & Copying

 We ship CriticalMaps on the App Store for free and provide its entire source code for free as well.
-In the spirit of openness, CriticalMaps is licensed under MIT so that you can use my code in your app, if you choose.
+In the spirit of openness, CriticalMaps is licensed under MIT so that you can use my code in your app if you choose.

-However, **please do not ship this app** under your own account.
+However, **please do not ship this app** under your account.
 Paid or free.

 ## Credits